Have you noticed that younger people seem to be losing their hair a lot sooner? It may not be your imagination.

 Stress-induced hair loss has been demonstrated in mice exposed to loud noises.
 In this study, stress led the rodents’ hairs to enter catagen prematurely.

-Another study involving monkeys found a greater likelihood of hair loss in test animals with higher cortisol (stress hormone) levels.
+Another involving monkeys found a greater likelihood of hair loss in test animals with higher cortisol (stress hormone) levels.

 According to a report from the American Psychological Association (APA), research indicates a connection between age and stress.
 Millennials say they feel isolated or lonely due to stress while maintaining an average of five “close friends” with whom they can relax, discuss personal matters, or call on for help.